needle-mirror/com.unity.netcode/Documentation~/project-settings.md

 ## `NetCodeConfig` ScriptableObject

 Netcode for Entities has a [ScriptableObject](https://docs.unity3d.com/Manual/class-ScriptableObject.html) called `NetCodeConfig` that allows you to change `ClientServerTickRate`, `ClientTickRate`, `GhostSendSystemData`, and `NetworkConfigParameter` (from Unity Transport) parameters without writing any C#.
 It also has a dedicated 'Netcode for Entities' Project Settings page under **Edit** > **Project Settings** > **Multiplayer**.
-Refer to the [`NetCodeConfig` API documentation](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.NetCodeConfig.html) for more information on each property.
+Refer to the [`NetCodeConfig` API documentation](xref:Unity.NetCode.NetCodeConfig) for more information on each property.

-You can also refer to the API documentation for [`ClientServerTickRate`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientServerTickRate.html), [`ClientTickRate`](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.ClientTickRate.html), [GhostSendSystemData](https://docs.unity3d.com/Packages/com.unity.netcode@latest/index.html?subfolder=/api/Unity.NetCode.GhostSendSystemData.html), and [`NetworkConfigParameter`](https://docs.unity3d.com/Packages/com.unity.transport@latest/index.html?subfolder=/api/Unity.Networking.Transport.NetworkConfigParameter.html).
+You can also refer to the API documentation for [`ClientServerTickRate`](xref:Unity.NetCode.ClientServerTickRate), [`ClientTickRate`](xref:Unity.NetCode.ClientTickRate), [GhostSendSystemData](xref:Unity.NetCode.GhostSendSystemData), and [`NetworkConfigParameter`](xref:Unity.Networking.Transport.NetworkConfigParameter).

+At least one `NetCodeConfig` is required in any Netcode for Entities project, and a default `NetCodeConfig` is created for you the first time you open the project, but you can have multiple if you want.
+For example, this can be useful to have different tick rate configurations depending on which server you connect to or which game mode your players are currently using.
+A competitive mode could use 60 ticks per second while casual mode could use 30.

 ### Using  `NetCodeConfig`

 1. Create a `NetCodeConfig` ScriptableObject via either Unity's **Create** menu, the **Multiplayer** menu, or the **Project Settings** helper button.
 Default values are the recommended defaults.
 2. Open the **Multiplayer Project Settings** window, and set your ScriptableObject as the global one.
-    * **Warning**: This action may cause runtime errors in your project, as this config will clobber any user-code which adds, removes, or modifies these singleton components directly.
 3. Modify any settings you'd like to.
-Most fields support live-tweaking, and those that don't are disabled during Play mode.
+Most fields support live-tweaking (clicking the apply button will override the corresponding component), and those that don't are disabled during Play mode.

 ## Additional resources